SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 These types of issue cover everything that involves adding new features to SORMAS.
 This includes both very large additions like completely new app sections, but also smaller ones like adding a new field to an existing form.

-* **Feature Description:** Please describe why your proposed feature is required, why SORMAS in its current state is not able to do what you want it to do, and in which way it would benefit from your feature being implemented.
+* **Feature Description:** Please describe why your proposed feature is required, why SORMAS in its current state is not able to do what you want it to do.
+How would you benefit from this feature being implemented?
 * **Proposed Change:** Describe in as much detail as possible how your proposed feature should look like, what it should do and how it should be linked to existing features or processes.
 If possible, provide alternative solutions in case your proposed feature can not be implemented in the way you outlined it for any reason.
 * **Acceptance Criteria:** Describes what conditions should apply to the requested change.
 These can be functional or non-functional requirements, that are usually specified by the developers.
 * **Implementation Details:** While refining an issue, a developer usually gives hints what to consider or change in the source code.